zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/managing-boms.md

 # Managing BOMs

 Bill of Materials (BOM) diagrams identify component parts belonging to a product.
+Users can create BOM diagrams in Liferay Commerce and then display them on a site page.

 To add a new BOM: